Our Top Free Resource

-Not only does this gift provide you with regular payments and allow us to further our work, but when you create a charitable gift annuity with VMFA you can receive a variety of tax benefits depending on how you fund your gift.
+This type of donation can provide you with regular payments for life and allow VMFA to further our mission.
+You can also qualify for a variety of tax benefits depending on how you fund your gift.

 If you fund your gift annuity with cash or appreciated property, you qualify for a federal income tax deduction if you itemize.
 In addition, you can minimize capital gains taxes when you fund your gift with appreciated property.

 And now, you can fund your gift using your.
 If you are 70½ and older, you can make a one-time election of up to $50,000 to fund a gift annuity.
 While your gift does not qualify for an income tax deduction, it does escape income tax liability on the transfer and count toward all or part of your required minimum distributions.